top of page

 Starting with data from the 1838 Pennsylvania Abolition Society Census and expanding that data set from primary sources, this immersive experience takes you to early 1800s civil rights sites, clandestine Underground Railroad locations, and Black built infrastructure hidden in plain sight.

-Tailored for those 18 and over, our tour courageously delves into challenging histories, celebrating the remarkable achievements of our ancestors.
+Our tour courageously delves into challenging histories, celebrating the remarkable achievements of our ancestors.

 Join us to learn about the vibrant and impactful Black history of Philadelphia and gain a new perspective on the city.